Things To See In Aswan

 Elephantine Island

-Elephantine island, named after giant elephant-like rocks nearby, is in the center of the Nile at Aswan.
-There are several things to see here, including visiting the Aswan Museum and an ancient Nilometer, which was used to check Nile water levels.
+Elephantine island, named after giant elephant-like rocks nearby, is an island in the center of the Nile near Aswan.
+I did not get a chance to visit, but are several things to see here, including visiting the Aswan Museum, which has Egyptian and Roman artifacts recovered from busking the Aswan Dam, the ruins of the Temple of Khnum, and an ancient Nilometer, which was used to check Nile water levels.

-And if you‘re in need of some western-style luxury, you can also visit 5 Star Movenpick Resort which has a 360 degree panoramic view from its bar.
+If you want some western-style luxury, you can also visit 5 Star Movenpick Resort, which has a 360 degree panoramic view from its bar.

 Nubian Village

-Visiting a Nubian village is a great way to experience the culture of this area.
+Visiting a Nubian village is another great things to do, and a great way to experience the culture of this area.
 Gharb Soheil village is a popular destination with its colorful houses, friendly people, traditional handicrafts, and sandy beach.

 The eastern hill summit is where to find the well-known ‘Famine Stela’, which tells a story from the 3rd Dynasty.